tamentis.com

 A bubbler that fits on your carboy.
 You could get away

-with a sheet folded a few times attached with an elastic.
+with a few layers of t-shirt fabric attached with an elastic.
 The bubbler

 allows you to have a clearer sense of when the yeast is done.